-The outside gate for students opens at 7:15 for FREE breakfast.
-All students coming on campus at this time must eat breakfast.
-Please do not drop off students prior to this time as we do not have supervision until that time.
-The morning bell rings at 7:50, and students are escorted to their classroom from the playground by the classroom teacher.
+Please do not drop off students before 7:30am as we do not have supervision until that time.
+The morning bell rings at 7:50am, and students are escorted to their classroom from the playground by the classroom teacher.
 The formal school day begins at 8:00am.
 Students will eat breakfast in their classrooms immediately after 8:00am.
-Any students that are dropped off after 8:00 will need to be escorted to the office and signed in by a parent or guardian and will be marked TARDY.
+Any students that are dropped off after 8:00am will need to be escorted to the office and signed in by a parent or guardian and will be marked TARDY.
 Dismissal is at 2:11.
 Students will not be released for early dismissal anytime after 1:50 p.m.

 If your child is tardy you must escort your child to the front office.
 After 8:00am, students may not be just dropped off at the front of the school or in the parking lot and allowed to come in on their own.
 Parents will need to sign their child in for the day so that we can appropriately take attendance on each child.
 Please do not write a letter explaining why the child is late and send them in on their own.
 A parent or guardian must physically come in to the front office.

-There is no need to apply for free lunch this school year.
-ALL students attending Sister Bailey Elementary School will be eligible to receive a healthy breakfast AND lunch every day at no charge for the 2016-17 school year!
-Please click the link(s) below for more information.
+There is no need to apply for free lunch.
+ALL students attending Sister Bailey Elementary School will be eligible to receive a healthy breakfast AND lunch every day at no charge.

 If you have any questions about this free program, please contact the Food Service Department at 1-800-819-7556.